 - From Northampton’s train station, Avenue Campus is just a ten-minute walk or short bus journey away.

 - Park Campus, just two miles from Avenue, is also only a short bus journey from the town centre.

-- Northampton is one of 24 National Enterprise Zones bringing in additional investment, development and graduate opportunity.
+- Northampton has the largest of the 24 National Enterprise Zones bringing in additional investment, development and graduate opportunities.

 - The University is dedicated to encouraging widening participation.